 Feature Description Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services.
 We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
 Until you sign and return the agreement, regular contract benefits will continue.
 Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
 By approving an alternative benefit, we do not guarantee you will get it in the future.
-The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
+The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits.
+If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
 You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
 Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
 However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
-Options for care Besides in-person care at our medical offices, you have options to connect to care: • By phone.
-Where telephone appointments are available, you can save yourself a trip to our medical offices and talk with your doctor by phone.
-If you're not sure what kind of care you need, you can also call our advice nurses 24 hours a day, 7 days a week.
-By email.
-For nonurgent questions, you can simply email your doctor's office.
-You can also email a Kaiser Permanente pharmacist for questions about medications, or Member Services for questions about your benefits.
-By video.
-For some conditions and symptoms, you can connect with your doctor face-to-face by video.
-Your cost-sharing for telephone, email and video visits may differ from cost-sharing described in this FEHB brochure for in-person care in our medical offices.
 Centers of Excellence The Centers of Excellence program began in 1987.
 As new technologies proliferate and become the standard of care, Kaiser Permanente refers members to contracted "Centers of Excellence" for certain specialized medical procedures.
 We have developed a nationally contracted network of Centers of Excellence for organ transplantation, which consists of medical facilities that have met stringent criteria for quality care in specific procedures.
 A national clinical and administrative team has developed guidelines for site selection, site visit protocol, volume and survival criteria for evaluation and selection of facilities.
 The institutions have a record of positive outcomes and exceptional standards of quality.
-Services for the deaf, hard of hearing or speech impaired We provide a TTY/text telephone number at: 711.
+Services for the deaf, hard of hearing or speech impaired We provide a TTY/text phone number at: 711.
+Services from other Kaiser Permanente regions When you visit a different Kaiser Foundation Health Plan service area, you can receive visiting member services from designated providers in that area.
+Visiting member services are subject to the terms, conditions and cost-sharing described in this FEHB brochure.
+Certain services are not covered as a visiting member.
+For more information about receiving visiting member services, including provider and facility locations in other Kaiser Permanente service areas, please call our Away from Home Travel Line at 951-268-3900 or visit www.kp.org/travel.
+Dependent children coverage outside the service area We provide a limited benefit to dependent children up to age 26 who are temporarily outside Kaiser Permanente's service areas and within the United States and the United States territories.
+These benefits are in addition to your emergency benefits and will be applied before your travel benefit.
+We cover routine primary care as follows: